 After the wort has been moved, the spent grain, which consists of grain husks and particles left over from the mashing, must be sparged.

-Sparging is the method of rinsing spent grain with warm water to extract as many sugars from the remaining grain for the wort.
+Sparging is rinsing spent grain with warm water to extract as many sugars from the remaining grain for the wort.

 Step 5: Boiling and Adding Hops